wdcunha/financecontrol/README.md

 It is needed to pay attention about role when saving to database, because it is an array (Set<String>), so it needs be sent according to this data type or it will throw an error of deserealize.

+One important thing is that password needs to be saved encoded.
+I was saving by feeding within initDataBAse CommandLineRunner at the beginning, but without encoding and it was causing error when trying to loggin.

 ### Heroku

 Trying to test it online, I created app in Heroku and clearDb: